solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 Here are some of the key takeaways I hope you find useful.
 The bonus here is that many of them apply to most of the API calls done through AWS SDK (think of _SQS_, _DynamoDB_, _Kinesis Firehose_, etc.)

 ### Batch operations and partial failures:
-When using batch operations, such as the `PutRecords` API for _Kinesis Streams_ (and let's face it, it will be most of the time, unless u have a solid reason not to), always allow for **partial failures**.
+When using batch operations, such as the `PutRecords` API for _Kinesis Streams_ (and let's face it, it will be most of the time, unless you have a solid reason not to), always allow for **partial failures**.
 They will happen.
 To be frank, if you haven't addressed them yet, they are probably happening right now and you might have no idea.
 And trust me, it's an awkward moment when you realize that.
 But the moment is better to come sooner rather than later :)

 ### Retries with backoff and jitter:
 And speaking of failures, make sure your retry algorithm uses some form of a **backoff** (exponential happens to be the most popular one) and some random **jitter**.
 I can't emphasize this enough. **USE JITTER!** Ok, maybe that's enough now :) I literally saw a drop of partial failures after all the retry attempts from several thousand to a steady 0 by just implementing this simple strategy.